 Jed Brophy fell into acting while training as a physical education teacher.
 Since then he has played an eclectic mix of roles, from the straight-talking (policemen, soldiers) to the out of this world (zombies, heroic dwarves, villainous druids).

-Brophy began acting on stage in the late 80s.
-Since then his theatre roles have included Begbie in Trainspotting and Picasso in Steve Martin's Picasso at the Lapin Agile — not to mention dislocating his arm and being knocked out during performances of the highly-physical Skin Tight (“I just carried on — the other actor didn’t even realise that I had been knocked out”).
+Brophy began acting in the mid 1980s, while studying at drama school Toi Whakaari.
+Since then his theatre roles have included the psychopathic Begbie in Trainspotting, Picasso in Picasso at the Lapin Agile, and joining his son Riley in An Unseasonable Fall of Snow.
+One time, during Gary Henderson's hit play Skin Tight, he dislocated his arm.
+"I just carried on — the other actor didn’t even realise that I'd been knocked out".

-'Second skin' (Interview) - Capital Times, 14 July 2004, Page 8
+Unknown writer, 'Second skin' (Interview) - Capital Times, 14 July 2004, page 8

 'The Cast'.
-Tangiwai website (Broken link).
-Accessed 10 July 2012
+Tangiwai website (broken link) Accessed 10 July 2012